catenglaender/public-notes/ILIAS-development/2023/Creating-Questions-in-TA/Report_Creating-Questions-in-TA.md

 We believe that a fluent and consistent keyboard support can make the input of many questions a lot easier as moving the hand from keyboard to mouse repeatedly can be perceived as friction for the user experience.

-In Quiz Maker, keyboard focus is automatically set to the question text after creating a new question, which feels very natural and saves a click (and in ILIAS would save many keyboard tabs)
+In Quiz Maker, keyboard focus is automatically set to the question text after creating a new question, which feels very natural and saves a click (and in ILIAS would save many keyboard tabs).

 ### Feature overload